MISP/misp-book/faq/README.md

 To modify the list or to add entries to it, go back to the file via the CLI, modify the file and reload it via the GUI ("Update WarningLists".

+## How to upgrade PHP on RHEL/CentOS from php71 to php72?

+To our knowledge, there is no way to "upgrade" PHP.
+You'll need to install php72 like you're doing a fresh install You may try copying your php71-php.ini to your php72-directory which may work.
+We would recommend redoing the config though.

 <!--
   Comment Place Holder
   -->